-The original lease holders of Yanrey Station were John (Jack) and David Stewart.
-After John Stewart died, the station was sold in 1898 to Thomas F. de Pledge, an Englishman who had worked for Stewart as a jackeroo.
+The original lease holders of Yanrey were John (Jack) and David Stewart.
+After John Stewart died, the station was sold in 1898 to Thomas.F.de Pledge, an Englishman who had worked for Stewart as a jackeroo.
 Mr. de Pledge spent his lifetime improving the property and establishing a stud sheep flock.
-It is thought that the first section of the homestead (the west side) was constructed under de Pledge's management with the eastern side of the Homestead reportedly constructed circa 1915.
+It is thought that the first section of the homestead (the west side) was constructed under de Pledge's management.
+Circa 1915, the eastern side of the Homestead is reported to have been constructed.

 Yanrey grew to be the third largest station in the Ashburton Road Board District with an acreage of 876,892.
-Thomas de Pledge was an influential pastoralist who was actively involved in local development of both Onslow and the Ashburton district in general, also donating 100 pounds for the building fund of St Nicholas Church in new Onslow.
-Apart from sheep, Mr de Pledge also bred blood horses, with two of his leading sires being The Strutter and Woorooma, which were well-known and won races in both Perth and Victoria.
+Thomas de Pledge was an influential pastoralist who was actively involved in local development of both Onslow and the Ashburton district in general.
+He donated 100 pounds for the building fund of St Nicholas Church in new Onslow.
+Apart from sheep, Mr de Pledge also bred blood horses, two of his leading sires being The Strutter and Woorooma, which were well-known and won races in both Perth and Victoria.